-The Royal Decree on Immigration Office Procedure provides for an information brochure to be handed to the asylum seeker the moment he or she introduces the asylum application.
+The Royal Decree on Immigration Office Procedure provides an information brochure to be handed to the asylum seeker when he or she introduces the asylum application.
 The brochure is supposed to be in a language the asylum seeker can reasonably be expected to understand and should at least contain information about the asylum procedure, the application of the Dublin III Regulation, the eligibility criteria of the Refugee Convention and of subsidiary protection status, access to legal assistance, the possibility for children to be assisted during the interview, reception accommodation, the obligation to cooperate, the existence of organisations that assist asylum seekers and migrants and the contact details of the UNHCR representative in Belgium.

 The Guardianship Service has developed a leaflet on assistance to unaccompanied children.
 This leaflet is available in 15 languages.

 Moreover, the CGRS has published several brochures on different aspects of the asylum procedure.
 A code of conduct for interpreters and translators and a so-called charter on interview practices serves as the CGRS protection officers’ code of conduct (see Regular Procedure: Personal Interview).
 All these publications are freely available on the CGRS website.

 A team from Vluchtelingenwerk Vlaanderen (‘Startpunt’) is present every morning at the gate of the Arrival centre to provide asylum seekers waiting in line with information about the asylum procedure and their rights.
 They distribute brochures with legal and practical information on various topics – such as the asylum procedure, the Dublin procedure and practical tips for people who are refused reception – which is translated into 14 languages.